catalystneuro/dandi-hugo-example/content/en/docs/04_user_guide/04_download.md

+---
-# Downloading Data and Dandisets
+title: Downloading Data and Dandisets
+weight: 4
+---

 You can download the content of a Dandiset using the DANDI Web application (such a specific file) or entire Dandisets using the DANDI Python CLI.